 On May 21, 2019, the Province of Ontario announced an Audit and Accountability Fund in the amount of $7.5 million to support municipalities in finding efficiencies within their organization.The funding is an incentive for municipalities to conduct line-by-line reviews of their service delivery.
 The concept behind the funding is to have an independent third-party review completed to find internal efficiencies that would mitigate an increase in tax rate/user fees.

-To be in compliance with the Audit and Accountability Fund requirements, a final third-party independent consultant’s report must be completed and published on the City of Guelph website by November 30, 2019.
+To comply with the Audit and Accountability Fund requirements, a final third-party independent consultant’s report was completed, and the 2021 Service Rationalization report is now available.

 The City of Guelph has submitted an Expression of Interest with the Province of Ontario to leverage the available funding for completing a review of the City’s Time, Attendance and Scheduling (TAS) processes and system use.

 Once a review is completed, it is expected to provide the City with a road map for implementing key deliverables that will result in organizational improvement(s) to the City’s TAS service delivery and realize both cost savings and enhanced capacity to deliver municipal service.

 The review will also serve as an input into a broader review that the Human Resources department is initiating which is specific to the business processes and technology of our people systems, e.g., payroll and benefits with an objective to identify an appropriate service delivery model that can both enhance and modernize the City’s current system which has remained relatively unchanged for the past 19 years.